500 Miles: Finnish

-In Finnish, the song has been recorded under at least five different song titles.
-In 1963 Erkki Pohjanheimo recorded the song under title "Juna jättää laiturin" (English: "The Train Leaves the Platform").
-Lyrics were written by Reino Helismaa.
-Pohjanheimo recorded the song from its French title "J'entends siffler le train", and it was on the B side of a 7" single called "Kutsukaa Tri Casey" (almost direct translation from "Callin' Dr. Casey", a hit by John D. Loudermilk).

-The following year, a Finnish vocal quartet Neljä Penniä (English: Four Pennies) recorded a 7" single that consisted of two songs: "Washington Square" on the A side, and on the flip side there was a Finnish version of "500 Miles" under the title "Pitkät illat" (English: "The Long Evenings"), lyrics by Sauvo Puhtila.

-Also in 1964, another version of the song was recorded by folk-spirited trio Anki, Bosse & Robert and titled "Viimeinen vihellys" (English: "The Last Whistle"), lyrics by Juha Vainio.
-"Viimeinen vihellys" was also a 7" single B side, on the A side there was Will Holt's song "Lemon Tree" (Finnish: "Sitruunapuu").
-"Viimeinen vihellys" was released also on their self-titled record in 1965.

-In 1979, the song was recorded yet again, by Jukka Raitanen.
-This time it was called "Liian kaukana" (English: "Too Far Away").
+In Finnish, the song has been recorded under at least five different scores, by Jukka Raitanen.
+This time, it was called "Liian kaukana" (English: "Too Far Away").
 Lyrics were written by Raul Reiman.
 This song was released on Raitanen's album Yölinjalla.
 "Yölinjalla(in)" song is a Finnish version of the song "I Walk the Line" by Johnny Cash.

 Moreover, "500 Miles" has also been released with religious content under the name "Lapsuuden usko" (English: "Childhood Faith"), with lyrics by Matti Nyberg.
-This version has been recorded at least three times: 1973, 2005 and 2011.
+This version has been recorded at least three times in 1973, 2005, and 2011.
 It was released by a parish singer group Dominicones in 1973.
 In 2005 it was recorded by actor and singer Mikko Leppilampi.
-The song was released on album "Tilkkutäkki" (English: "Quilt", by various artists), and targeted to people who want to nostalgize the time of their confirmation on Lutheran church.
-In 2011 it was recorded by Petrus (real name Petri Kokko, born 1970) in his album Enkelten laulut (English: "The Songs of Angels").
+The song was released on album Tilkkutäkki (English: Quilt, by various artists), and targeted to people who want to remember the time of their confirmation on Lutheran church.
+In 2011, it was recorded by Petrus (real name Petri Kokko, born 1970) in his album Enkelten laulut (English: The Songs of Angels).

 French

-Richard Anthony had a hit with a French version of the song, "Et j'entends siffler le train" (English: "I Hear the Whistle of the Train").
-It reached number-one in France in 1962.
+The song was adapted by lyricist Jacques Plante under the title Et j'entends siffler le train (English: "I Hear the Train Whistling").
+It was sung by Richard Anthony, who had a hit with it.
+His recording reached number one in France in 1962.
+According to Richard Anthony, the song struck a chord with young French soldiers who were leaving for the Algerian War.

+Hugues Aufray also sang it, but his version was not as successful.
 Anthony's version was covered by Franco Battiato on his 1999 album Fleurs.
+In 2011, Hugues Aufray rerecorded the song in a duet with Françoise Hardy on his album Troubadour since 1948.